stefa-ie/BestBuy_2.0/README.md

-#  🛍️ Best Buy 🛒
+#  🛍️🛒 Best Buy 2.0🛒🛍️

 ## ✏️ Description
-This is my first Shopping Application, developed using object-oriented programming (OOP) principles and classes.
+This is my improved Shopping Application based on Best Buy, developed using extended object-oriented programming (OOP) principles and classes.

 The Basics of the app cover:
 - Displaying all products in store
 - Showing total amount in store
 - Placing an order

+New:
+- Unlimited available products now in the catalog
+- For certain products limited items per order
+- Different types of promotions just as:
+  - Percentage discount
+  - 50% discount on second item
+  - Buy 2 pay one

 ## 📖 Table of Contents